 To cut down on the amount of stray litter, consider using a covered litter box in the bathroom; or use a litter box with raised sides that is designed to reduce the amount of litter that finds its way out of the box.

 If you want to keep your litter box from making your home smell, follow these simple yet effective tips to keep your litter box as odor free as possible.

-- Consider a deodorizing litter; there are some litter brands that contain an odor-controlling ingredient which will cut down on smells.
+- Consider a deodorizing litter; some litter brands contain an odor-controlling ingredient which will cut down on smells.